Story At-A-Glance

 CEO Quibi

-Here’s a detailed story by CNET on Quibi’s closure and another one by Verge in which the magazine wrote about 11 reasons why Quibi crashed and burned down in a year.
+Here’s a detailed story by CNET on Quibi’s closure and another by Verge in which the magazine wrote about 11 reasons why Quibi crashed and burned down in a year.

 Our goal at Startempire Wire is to act as a megaphone to connect the dots between the best startups, events, and people in the Inland Empire.
-Don’t forget to subscribe to our YouTube channel, and like/follow us on Facebook, Twitter, and Instagram.
+So don’t forget to subscribe to our YouTube channel and like/follow us on Facebook, Twitter, and Instagram.

 0 Comments